The Home Buying Process in New Jersey in a Nutshell

 You have found a house that you are interested in purchasing and make a bid.
 A preprinted form of contract is usually prepared by a realtor incorporating the principal terms and is signed by you.
 An initial deposit is also provided with an additional deposit to be paid within about ten days of the contract date.
 The contract is then presented to the seller for consideration.
 The seller will sign the contract if the seller accepts your bid.

 1. Attorney Review Period.
 After the contract is fully executed and a copy is provided to the buyer and seller, the attorney review period commences.
 You typically have three days from receipt of the fully executed contract to have an attorney review the contract and disapprove of it.
 At this stage, either party can disapprove of the contract and render it null and void.
 If the contract is not disapproved within the attorney review period, you are bound by the contract as written.
 Therefore, it is important to contact an attorney immediately.
 An attorney will advise you of your rights and recommend certain modifications to the contract that may be appropriate.
 If there are certain changes to be made to the contract, the contract is disapproved and the modifications provided to the other side for consideration.
-After all modifications have been considered and agreed upon, the contract will be finalized.
+After all modifications have been considered and agreed upon by both sides, the contract is binding.

 2. Contract Provisions and Contingencies.
 With respect to the contract, there should be certain provisions and contingencies included within the contract for your protection.
 As a buyer, you should have home inspection clauses covering the: (a) structure; (b) electrical; (c) plumbing; (d) heating and cooling systems; (e) appliances; (f) wood destroying insects; (g) environmental contaminants (i.e. radon, lead paint, etc.); and (h) septic and well, if applicable.
 You should also have a mortgage contingency provision making the purchase contingent upon your obtaining a mortgage commitment with certain terms.
 There may be other clauses and contingencies that are advisable depending on the circumstances.